Something embarrassing happened to me a few weeks ago.

 Here’s the situation: I’m a clown.
 I’m an asshole.
 I like to say provocative things.
 I like reactions (or I claim to.)

 When I share one of these half-cocked, unpopular opinions, people might think this means I’m attached to them.
-In actuality, I’m just suspicious of consensus. …
+In actuality, I’m just suspicious of consensus.
+I’m a master of devil’s advocate arguments. …

 A lot of my coworkers told me “Happy New Year” this year.
 Everyone looked me right in the eye when they said it, and John from Accounting had the balls to ask why I hadn’t responded to his “Happy New Year” text he wrote specially for me and his 200 other contacts.